-York RI Golden Rail Band is a non-contesting brass band based in central York
+York RI Golden Rail Band is a non-contesting brass band based in central York, next to York Station

-We are a versatile brass band and undertake a wide range of engagements, from bandstand concerts in beautiful parks and gardens across Yorkshire to playing for ceremonial occasions.
-We have earned a reputation for innovative and entertaining programming and have performed in prestigious venues including York Minster, Joseph Rowntree Theatre, York Barbican and the National Centre for Early Music (NCEM).
-We also love playing community concerts, whether it's a village Christmas carol concert or to boost your local fete or fundraiser.
+We are a versatile brass band and undertake a wide range of engagements, from bandstand concerts in parks and gardens across Yorkshire to playing for ceremonial occasions.
+We have earned a reputation for innovative and entertaining programming and have performed in prestigious venues including York Minster, Joseph Rowntree Theatre, York Barbican, Selby Abbey and the National Centre for Early Music (NCEM).
+We also love playing community concerts, whether it's a Christmas carol concert or to boost your local fete or fundraiser.

-2024 has been a special year for the Golden Rail Band, as we are celebrating our 40th anniversary.
+In 2024 Golden Rail Band celebrated its 40th anniversary.
 Find out more here.

 For up-to date pictures & videos, please visit our Facebook page and our YouTube channel.